How can Regenerative treatment combined with physiotherapy help you become pain-free?

-Regenerative therapy is a branch of medicine that helps to repair, restore and regenerate damaged or injured cells to rebuild impaired function caused due to trauma, ageing and diseases.
+Regenerative therapy is a branch of medicine that helps repair, restore and regenerate damaged or injured cells to rebuild impaired function caused due to trauma, ageing and diseases.
 Physiotherapy, if started alongside regenerative treatment, can help patients recover to their optimal level.
-Regenerative Rehabilitation Therapy evolves as the combination of regenerative medicine and physiotherapy.
+Regenerative rehabilitation therapy evolves as the combination of regenerative medicine and physiotherapy.
 While regenerative therapy targets the cause of the pain by triggering the healing process, physiotherapy enhances that recovery and give longer-lasting effects by strengthening.

-At Medica Pain Management, our medical specialists will evaluate your condition after undergoing regenerative therapy, and our physiotherapist will recommend personalised exercise programmes to achieve your goals.
-By following recommended regenerative rehabilitation therapy, our patients can return to their everyday lives as quickly as possible.
+After undergoing regenerative therapy, your physiotherapist can recommend personalised exercise programmes to achieve your goals.
+By following recommended Regenerative rehabilitation therapy, patients can return to their everyday lives as quickly as possible.

 The typical customised rehabilitation programme includes: